hrai/auto-capitalise-sentence/README.md

 # What is this extension?

 Firefox/Microsoft Edge Chromium add-on to automatically capitalise words while typing.
+Works with traditional input fields, textareas, and modern contenteditable elements used by chat applications like WhatsApp Web, Messenger, Discord, and Slack.

 ## Features